-Spend less moments procrastinating and get more work done.
+Spend fewer moments procrastinating and get more work done.

-Creating Passive Income: Accountability is not only a about time, freelancers also have to be accountable with how they spend and save their money.
+Accountability is not only an about time, but freelancers also have to be accountable with how they spend and save their money.
 Smart freelancers create passive sources of income to help them pay their bills on time.

 Websites and Applications That Can Help You Stay Accountable:

 Aside from accountability partner and groups you can also increase your accountability by using apps and the Web.
 Here are two websites that target your accountability and help you reach your goals.